juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 }
 ```

 This structure enables bundlers to apply [tree shaking](https://webpack.js.org/guides/tree-shaking/) more effectively.
-To further assist bundlers, you can also declare side-effect-free files explicitly in your `package.json` using the `sideEffects` field.
-This helps avoid unintentional exclusion of needed code.
+To further assist bundlers, you can also [declare side-effect files explicitly in your `package.json`](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) using the `sideEffects` field.
+This helps prevent the accidental removal of necessary code during the optimization process.

 ### Inspect Bundle Contents